pvico/grbl32/README.md

 ### Build

-Download and extract the zip file or clone it
+Download and extract this repository's zip file or clone it

 ```
 cd ~